Vacuum cleaner buying guide

 Cordless vacuums are a much more flexible option because they can reach almost anywhere but need to be re-charged regularly.

 Filtration is particularly important for allergy sufferers.
 HEPA filters trap 99.97% of the smallest dust particles through a series of mechanisms.
 Charcoal filters are ideal if you have pets as they help to filter unpleasant smells.
+Find out more about our range of HEPA vacuums and allergy relief products.

 This is usually between 1 and 6 litres.
 The higher capacity a vacuum cleaner has the less you'll need to change the bag or empty the chamber.